“The Best Company” at the S.C. Military History Foundation

 Recruiting Volunteers at the S.C.
 Military Museum

-Thank you to Jacqueline Banton, Admin Secretary at the S.C.
-Military Museum, for assisting the board during the recent meeting.
-She’s a shining star, making a difference!
+Thank you to Jacqueline Banton, the Administrative Secretary at the S.C.
+Military Museum, for assisting the foundation.
+She’s a shining star at the museum!

 The featured image of the H-13B Sioux Helicopter is courtesy of the S.C.
 Military Museum.